AvivC/RibbonLang/docs/guide.md

 #### Table

-In Ribbon, Tables are used both as list-style structures or and as dictionary containers.
+In Ribbon, Tables are used both as list-style structures and as dictionary containers.
 It is a hashtable under the hood.

 Table used as a list: